AICoE/log-anomaly-detector/README.md

 * LADI_ELASTICSEARCH_ENDPOINT = address to Elasticsearch endpoint for inference
 * LADI_INDEX = path to SOM map to test against
-* LADI_OUTDEX = name of index the anoamliy data will be pushed back to in Elasticsearch
+* LADI_TARGET_INDEX = name of index the anoamliy data will be pushed back to in Elasticsearch
 * LADI_TIME_SPAN = number of seconds from now that you would like to query Elasticsearch for
 * LADI_MAX_ENTRIES = limits the number of entries returned from Elasticsearch for the inference query
 * LADI_SERVICE = name of Elasticsearch service to be monitored